bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bliss.md

 ### Mathematical Profile (Excerpt):
 * George Bliss was the president of the Chicago Edison Company which, by 1907, supplied all of Chicago's electricity.
-* Bliss was born in the suburbs of Chicago into a wealthy family.
-* Bliss's family were no longer able to support him through College so he had to find a way to support himself.
 * Bliss was one of the first American mathematicians to complete his studies in the United States before travelling to Europe.
 * His interest in the calculus of variations came through two sources, firstly from lecture notes of Weierstrass's 1879 course, of which he had a copy, and secondly from the inspiring lectures by Bolza which Bliss attended.
 * Bliss received his doctorate in 1900 for a dissertation The Geodesic Lines on the Anchor Ring  which was supervised by Bolza.